 Frequently Asked Questions for Clients

 Are you receiving letters or calls from the IRS?
 If you have tax issues or questions that you do not know how to address, the Kansas City Tax Clinic may be able to help.

 Who does the Clinic serve?

 The Clinic represents qualifying taxpayers with federal and state tax controversies.
 We assist taxpayers in the Kansas City Metropolitan area, on both sides of the state line.
 While most of our clients come from the metropolitan area, we also work with clients from a wide geographic area.

 What services can the Clinic provide?

-Under the supervision of the Faculty Directors, the Clinic staff and students provide the following services to
+Under the supervision of the Faculty Directors, the Clinic staff and students provide the following services to qualifying taxpayers:

-Representation before the United States Tax Court, including filing the petition, negotiating the settlement with an IRS Appeals Officer, and representation at trial, if necessary.
+- Representation before the United States Tax Court, including filing the petition, negotiating the settlement with an IRS Appeals Officer, and representation at trial, if necessary.

 - Represent the taxpayer during an audit.

-Establish the taxpayer's entitlement to the Earned Income Tax Credit, dependency exemptions, the Child Tax Credit, and the Additional Child Tax Credit.
+- Establish the taxpayer's entitlement to the Earned Income Tax Credit, dependency exemptions, the Child Tax Credit, and the Additional Child Tax Credit.

-Advise with respect to collection alternatives such as an offer in compromise, an installment agreement, or currently not collectible status.
+- Advise with respect to collection alternatives such as an offer in compromise, an installment agreement, or currently not collectible status.

-Prepare innocent spouse and injured spouse requests
+- Prepare innocent spouse and injured spouse requests.

-Prepare and file requests for audit reconsideration.
+- Prepare and file requests for audit reconsideration.

 How do I request assistance?